 AS/SC/MATH 4230 3.0 Non-Parametric Methods in Statistics.
-Order statistics; general rank statistics; one-sample, two-sample, and k-sample problems; Kolmogorov-Smirnov statistics; tests of independence and relative efficiencies.
+Order statistics; general rank statistics; one-sample, two-sample and k-sample problems; Kolmogorov-Smirnov statistics; tests of independence and relative efficiencies.

-Prerequisite: AS/SC/AK/MATH 3131 3.0; AS/SC/AK/MATH 3132 3.0 is recommended but not required.
+Prerequisite: AS/SC/AK/MATH 3131 3.0; AS/ SC/AK/MATH 3132 3.0 is recommended but not required.

-AS/SC/MATH 4240 3.0 Independent Studies in Applied Mathematics.
+AS/SC/MATH 4240 3.0 Independent Studies

+in Applied Mathematics.
 Independent studies under the direction of a faculty supervisor.
 Areas: applied and numerical analysis, discrete applied mathematics, operations research, mathematical physics, mathematical biology, mathematical modelling.
 The area is restricted by the availability of a supervisor.

-Prerequisites: Permission of the Applied Mathematics Programme Director; restricted to students who have completed the Applied Mathematics programme core.
+Prerequisites: Permission of the Applied Mathematics Program Director; restricted to students who have completed the Applied Mathematics program core.

-Note: Faculty of Arts students should see the "Enrolment and Registration" section of the Faculty of Arts part of this Calendar for regulations governing independent reading courses.
+Note: Faculty of Arts students should see the Faculty of Arts section of this Calendar for regulations governing "Independent Reading Courses".